sj-jason-lee/sj-jason-lee/README.md

 - 👋 Hi, I’m Jason!
-- 👀 I’m interested in developing software and lowering my golf scores
+- 👀 I’m interested in developing software and golf
 - 🌱 I’m currently learning backend development
 <!---
 - 💞️ I’m looking to collaborate on ...